MartisCommunity/docs/api/node.md

 # Node API

 You can use this API to interact with a wallet, check the balance, or build a transaction.
-It contains all the necessary methods for developing an application or integrate Marscoin into your system.
+It contains all the necessary methods for developing an application or integrate Martiscoin into your system.

 ### Methods
 ---